There’s never a bad time to visit Europe but when is the best time to visit Greece?

 The weather is generally quite lovely with wildflowers blooming during the spring, and Autumn leaves in the Fall.
 It’s the best time to travel to Greece if you plan to spend a lot of time outdoors, especially if you want to visit lots of ruins and enjoy some hiking.

 September is especially good as the sea has been warmed up all summer and is still great for swimming.
-This is also when grapes in Greece are harvested and visits to the many great wineries can be really interesting.
+This is also when grapes in Greece are harvested and visits to the many excellent wineries can be really interesting.

-Pros of shoulder season in Greece
+Pros of spring in Greece

-not as crowded as Summer
+- not as crowded as Summer

 - not as expensive